mangalam-research/salve/README.rst

 resolution will have to potentially search a deeper stack of contexts than would be strictly necessary.

-What determines whether or not you want to use the name resolver included with salve is whether or not you need to use salve's cloning facilities to record validation state.
+What determines whether or not you would want to use the name resolver included with salve is whether or not you need to use salve's cloning facilities to record validation state.
 The namespaces that are in effect at the point a walker is cloned are also part of the validation state.
 If you have to use a name resolver that does not allow for recording validation state, you can call ``useNameResolver`` on your walker and use the facilities described here, or provide such functionality yourself.

 Support for Guided Editing
 ==========================